-How to Run .BAT Files Invisibly, Without Displaying the Command Prompt Window
+How to run .BAT files invisibly, without displaying the Command Prompt window

-Batch files (.BAT) and Windows NT Command Script (.CMD) files run in console window when double-clicked.
-This means that the Command Prompt window will be visible until the .BAT/.CMD file execution is complete.
 To make .BAT or .CMD file execution less intrusive, you can configure it to run minimized.
 Or if the .BAT or .CMD file does not require user input during run time, you can launch it in invisible mode using a Script.
-Both options are discussed below.

 Running .BAT or .CMD files in minimized mode